-Due to a delay of the release of the other post-employment benefit obligation report by the State of New Jersey Division of Pensions, management has not updated the net other post-employment benefit obligation, deferred outflow, deferred inflow accounts to a measurement date acceptable under current accounting standards for the year ended December 31, 2020.
-Government Accounting Standards Board Statement No.75 requires a state or local government employer to recognize a net other post-employment benefit obligation measured as of a date no earlier than one year prior to the end of its fiscal year.
-The amount by which this departure would affect the deferred outflows of resources, liabilities, deferred inflows of resources, net post-employment benefit obligation cannot be determined or updated from the June 30, 2019 State GASB 75 Report.
+Management has not updated the net other post-employment benefit obligation, deferred outflow, and deferred inflow accounts to a measurement date acceptable under current accounting standards for the year ended December 31, 2021.
+Government Accounting Standards Board Statements No.75 require a state or local government employer to recognize other post-employment benefit obligation measured as of a date no earlier than the end of its prior fiscal year.
+The amount by which this departure would affect the deferred outflows of resources, liabilities, deferred inflows of resources, and net post-employment benefit obligation has not been determined.